swiftlang/swiftly/DESIGN.md

 $ dpkg --status libcurl4
 ```

 If the exit code of the previous command was 0, then we know the dependency exists and can return true.
-If it wasn't, then we call fall back to attempting to locate the library via `pkg-config`:
+If it wasn't, then we can fall back to attempting to locate the library via `pkg-config`:

 ```
 $ pkg-config --exists libcurl